danielandresgp/danielandresgp.github.io/_pages/about.md

 ## Welcome!

-I live in beautiful South Florida, where I work as Research Assistant Professor in the [Division of Biostatistics and Bioinformatics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.
+I live in beautiful South Florida, where I work as Assistant Professor in the [Division of Biostatistics and Bioinformatics](https://www.publichealth.med.miami.edu/divisions/biostatistics/) at the University of Miami.
+I am happily married to [Lis](https://www.instagram.com/lisettesarrias/).

-Besides research, my hobbies are crossfit, reading, and writing.

-I am happily married to Lis.
 She is much more than I could ever deserve!
 We have a beautiful baby boy called Juan Pablo, our [mustard seed](https://www.biblegateway.com/passage/?search=Mateo+13%3A31-32&version=NIV).

 The most significant aspect of my life is that I love Jesus, but not as much as [He loves me](https://www.biblegateway.com/passage/?search=John%203%3A16&version=NIV)!
 If you are interested, we can talk about it!

+Besides research, my hobbies are spending time with my family, working out, reading, and writing.

 My current research revolves around **probability** and **information theory**, with applications to machine learning, physics, statistics, and infectious disesaes, among others.
 I also have a penchant for the philosophy of science, which motivates a lot of my research.
 Most of my research revolves around local measures of information, like the active information